 - Nutritional yeast.
 Nutritional yeast is so easy to add to the diet.
 They’re often found in the bulk section at the grocery store.
 These yellow-orange flakes taste cheesy so you can sprinkle them on top of savoury dishes for a cheddar kick (without the dairy).
 Nutritional yeast contains lots of vitamin B12.

 Zinc just so happens to be an antioxidant with anti-inflammatory properties.
 It only makes sense that we can see the effects of chronic inflammation and oxidative stress on the cells.
-This study reveals that zinc has potential to reduce markers of oxidative stress markers in plasma and inhibit inflammatory cytokine production.
-To clarify, cytokines are small proteins important for cell signaling, which is basically how the cells work/interact with one another.
+This study reveals that zinc has the potential to reduce markers of oxidative stress markers in plasma and inhibit inflammatory cytokine production.
+To clarify, cytokines are small proteins important for cell signalling, which is basically how the cells work/interact with one another.

 - Grass-fed beef.
-This food is truly a staple in my diet and many other folks’ diets not only because it’s versatile and it tastes good, but it is a super food in disguise!
+This food is truly a staple in my diet and many other folks’ diets not only because it’s versatile and it tastes good, but it is a superfood in disguise!
 It’s a rich source of omega-3 fatty acids and CLA which have their own host of incredible benefits.
-It’s also a super cell food because a serving contains 37% of your daily zinc intake.
+It’s also a supercell food because a serving contains 37% of your daily zinc intake.

 - Cashews.
 Nuts are so nutritious (and delicious).
 Cashews are a favourite to snack on, add to bliss balls, or make raw desserts with.
 They’re also a favourite for boosting zinc intake, providing about 21% of the recommended dose.